Al-Farabi School bombing: Background

 The attack came in the midst of an ongoing offensive against Gaza City by the Israel Defense Forces.
 In the days prior to the school bombing Israeli forces escalated their attacks by destroying high rises, shelters, apartments, and mosques.
 The day before the strike, Israeli military officials told Gazans to leave Gaza City and flee south.

 Israeli officials announced plans to occupy Gaza City.

 Attack

 Speaking to Reuters, a relative of one of the casualties said that everyone in the school was sleeping at the time of the attack, and added, "These are the innocent children they claim are 'wanted.'
 Come and see for yourself.
 I do not even know what to say.
 What was the fault of these children?"
 One survivor of the strike described multiple children being injured and killed by the blasts, which buried people under concrete and rubble.
 Another witness said that multiple rescue teams working in the rubble had found body parts of children in the aftermath of the attack.

 Responses

-A spokesperson for the Israeli military told Reuters that the civilians in the school were warned prior to the attack, and that the strikes killed a Hamas militant.
+Danish Foreign Minister Lars Lokke Rasmussen called on Israel to "change course" and stop its military campaign.